 A richly rewarding selection that contains a nutty precursor to Cheddar, a creamy Stilton, a traditional Caerphilly, a delicate softy, and a smooth and complex goats’ milk cheese.
 See why these cheeses have stood the test (and taste) of time.

-Curworthy Baby is a smaller version of Devon Oke, which dates back to the 17th century, and is thought to be even older than Cheddar.
+Devon Oke dates back to the 17th century, and is thought to be even older than Cheddar.
 Rachel Stephens, the cheesemaker, discovered the recipe only 25 years ago, and was delighted to be able to recreate a lost tradition.
 This cows’ milk cheese has a smooth yet firm texture, and a mellow, creamy flavour.

 COLSTON BASSETT STILTON - 18th Century